-In 1800 Phillip Otterbein and Martin Boehm founded the United Brethren in Christ among the German-speaking people of Pennsylvania.
+A little later on, in 1800, two gentlemen (and lots of unnamed ladies) Phillip Otterbein and Martin Boehm founded the United Brethren in Christ among the German-speaking people of Pennsylvania.
 The United Brethren were early opponents of slavery, and also relied on circuit riders to deliver the word of God.
-By the mid-20th Century, the United Brethren and the Evangelical Church decided they were kindred spirits and merged in 1945 to form the Evangelical United Brethren.
+By the mid-20th Century, the United Brethren and the Evangelical Church decided they were kindred spirits and merged in 1945 to form the Evangelical United Brethren (EUB).

 Want to learn more?